 Dina Georgis, Lex Burgoyne and Sara Matthews presented a workshop on the project at the 2018 Biennial Conference of the Canadian Association for Cultural Studies, Simon Fraser University, BC.
 March 3, 2018

-Dina Georgis and Sara Matthews will present a paper that explores results from the project at Youngsters 2: On the Cultures of Children & Youth Conference, Association for Research in Cultures of Young People, Ryerson University in Toronto, Canada May 9-12, 2019.
+Dina Georgis and Sara Matthews presented a paper that explores results from the project at Youngsters 2: On the Cultures of Children & Youth Conference, Association for Research in Cultures of Young People, Ryerson University in Toronto, Canada May 11, 2019.

 We gratefully acknowledge the support of the Social Sciences and Humanities Research Council (SSHRC).